ABCxFF/diepcustom/README.md

 ## Contribution

-All issues should be relate to critical bugs, stat related inconsistencies, or undefined or misdefined behavior.
+All issues should be relate to critical bugs, stat related inconsistencies, or undefined/misdefined behavior.

 ### Pull Requests

 When making a pull request, please indicate whether you are either:
   1. Patching an issue documented in Issues
   2. Fixing a documentation related error (grammar, syntax, etc in markdown or comments)

-  3. Or, something else
-Then summarize the changes you made.
+If the reason for your pull request differs from these two, then summarize both the issue and the changes you made.

 ## License